 How can you do this?

 So how can airlines move customers up the travel sales funnel with their ancillary marketing?
 One solution is to aim to become a one-stop-shop for people who are planning a journey.
 If airlines can partner with other airlines (even those they compete with), other transport operators, plus parking, car hire and hotel companies, they can deliver a multimodal, ‘whole journey’ package.

-A recent report on airline ancillary marketing by Idea Works Company (link below) describes how Asian LCC Flyscoot.com has moved up the sales funnel: “For example, FlyScoot.com now offers destinations and flights beyond the limits of its own network.
+A recent report on airline ancillary marketing by Idea Works Company describes how Asian LCC Flyscoot.com boosted revenue in this way: “FlyScoot.com now offers destinations and flights beyond the limits of its own network.
 Consumers are more likely to visit FlyScoot.com first before other major competitors such as AirAsia.”

 SalesCycle interviewed 1,000 travel consumers and found the following reasons why people leave a website: